 RTX 2070 Super also possess 8GB of VRAM but higher Cuda Cores and RTX Ops as compared to the RTX 2060 Super as well as RTX 2070.
 This makes it somewhere around 10-15% faster in games making gaming more pleasurable.

-This is the first i7 processor ever that is comprised of 8 cores with no hyperthreading but these are enough for any CPU intensive task, not only gaming.
-With a core clock of 3.6GHz and a boost clock of 4.9GHz, you can expect the best performance out of any listed processor and you can take that boost clock even further with the help of overclocking using a good CPU cooler which you have to buy anyway because the i7 9700K doesn’t come with any stock heatsink.
+This is the first i7 processor ever that features 8 cores with hyperthreading and is enough for any CPU intensive task, not only gaming.
+With a core clock of 3.8GHz and a boost clock of 5.1GHz, you can expect the best performance out of any listed processor and you can take that boost clock even further with the help of overclocking using a good CPU cooler which you have to buy anyway because the i7 10700K doesn’t come with any stock heatsink.

 Combining it with RTX 2080 Super is like making almost the most powerful gaming machine if we ignore the RTX 2080 Ti which is an overpriced GPU for its performance.
 It features 8GB of GDDR6 Memory with 15.5Gbps memory speed and a 496GB/s of bandwidth.
 This is higher than the RTX 2060 Super and RTX 2070 Super although both these GPUs possess 8GB of VRAM.
 RTX 2080 Super will ensure that you game at 1440p resolution for at least 4-5 years with ultra settings.